-The truth of the matter is that money doesn’t grow on trees, or any type of plant for that matter.
-Good debt is the type of debt that helps you to add to your overall financial wellbeing.
+Good debt is the type of debt that helps you improve your financial wellbeing.
 An example of this is education.
 Generally speaking, spending money on training, university or TAFE will lead to a better job and pay packet.
 It’s essentially a 'you get out what you put in' sort of situation.
-It can be expensive and take a while to complete, but what you pay for a university degree or industry specific training can deliver a return to you in the form of an increased salary and you will be better off long term.
+It can be expensive and take a while to complete, but what you pay for a university degree or industry-specific training can deliver a return to you in the form of an increased salary and you will be better off long term.

 Another great example is real estate.
-From a residential point view, you get a mortgage, buy a house and live in it for a while before you sell it and hopefully make a tidy profit.
-Similar to investing, this form of good debt takes time to pay off, which raises an interesting point.
-Risk.
+You might get a home loan, buy a house and live in it for a while before you sell it and hopefully make a tidy profit.
+Similar to investing, this form of good debt takes time to pay off.

-If whatever you're buying won't go up in value or generate more money for you, it's rarely worth putting yourself in debt for.
+If whatever you're buying won't go up in value or generate more money for you, is it worth putting yourself in debt for?

 Remember to make yourself aware of what you’re getting yourself into, keep up to date with how you’re tracking and, ideally be patient and put money aside to save for those ‘nice-to-haves’, especially while you’re paying off your mortgage.